mdamien/json-comment/src/README.md

 Any string can be multiline, even object keys.

 * Multiline strings start and end with `"""`, like in python
-* The preprocessor merges all lines to a single standard string
+* The preprocessor merges all lines to a single JSON standard string
-* A single trailing space is kept, if present
+* A single trailing space per line is kept, if present
 * New line is not kept.
 To hard code new lines in the string, use `\\n`

 - - -